PRINCE16989/Assembly-Interpreter/README.md

 ## Some syntax Differences from RISC-V Assembly
 - use **capital letters** for operations(e.g. ADD, SUB, LI, LW...)
-- Do not insert **empty lines** or **comments** in between instructions.
+- Do not insert **comments** in between instructions.
 The parsing algorithm is not designed to handle comments or empty lines.
 - When using variable names in the code, ensure that the variables have been allotted space in the memory before simulating the code.
 - Addition of variables using a file, the file should be done in the format given below, Adding variables in any different manner may lead to undefined behavior.
   ```